RARSriprada/AcurationInternshipFinal/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you'd like to help improve DocLens, please follow these steps:
+If you'd like to help improve Cognitive Agent, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).